The NHS workers who have died during the coronavirus outbreak

 From doctors to porters, dozens of frontline workers have already died in the fight against the pandemic.

-As the total UK death toll of Covid-19 surpassed 10,000 on Sunday, Health Secretary Matt Hancock did not offer an update on the total number of fatalities amongst NHS workers.
+Downing Street says there has been “significant progress” in efforts to improve testing of frontline NHS workers, but criticism surrounding the protective equipment they are provided with persists.

-The Government confirmed 19 deaths on Saturday, but announcements from NHS trusts and tributes from loved ones indicate the true number is higher still.
+The Government has confirmed 19 deaths amongst those working for the health service, but announcements from NHS trusts and tributes from loved ones indicate the true number is higher still.

-Here are the NHS workers confirmed to have died during the coronavirus pandemic so far:
+Here are the NHS workers the PA news agency has confirmed to have died during the coronavirus pandemic so far:

 – Kevin Smith, plaster technician